 Results of 2nd autopsy to be given in Patrick Lyoya’s death

+Lawyers for the family of Patrick Lyoya say they will release results from an independent autopsy Tuesday

-DETROIT (AP) — Lawyers for the family of Patrick Lyoya, a Black man killed by police in western Michigan, said they will release results from an independent autopsy Tuesday.
+DETROIT (AP) — Lawyers for the family of Patrick Lyoya, an unarmed Black man killed by police in western Michigan, said they will release results from an independent autopsy Tuesday.

-Video from a bystander shows Lyoya, who was not armed, was on the ground when he was shot in the head during a struggle with a white Grand Rapids officer on April 4.
-The official autopsy report is being shared with state police and won’t immediately be released to the public.
+Video from a bystander shows Lyoya was on the ground when he was shot in the head during a struggle with a white Grand Rapids officer on April 4.
+The official autopsy report is being shared with state police and won't immediately be released to the public.

 But a separate autopsy was performed by Dr. Werner Spitz, a 95-year-old forensic pathologist who worked on investigations following the assassinations of President John F. Kennedy and Martin Luther King Jr., among other high-profile cases.
 He's a former medical examiner in the Detroit area.